Welcome to our website.

 We encourage you to become part of our work.
-Each month, we offer a many ways for people with disabilities, family members, students, educators and other professionals to learn, share, lead and to improve their lives.
-In April, our Mini Course Lecture Series will welcome Allan I. Bergman, a nationally recognized leader in influencing the development of policy on "best practice" service for people with disabilities.
-He will be giving an important and timely talk on managed care and long-term services and supports for people with disabilities.
+Each month, we offer many ways for people with disabilities, family members, students, educators and other professionals to learn, share, lead and to improve their lives.
+In the spring, our Mini Course Lecture Series will welcome three speakers who will present on important topics for all.
 Check back for more details on date and location.

-Thank you for your support and have a great year!
+Thank you for your support and we hope to see you soon.

 Celia S. Feinstein

 Amy S. Goldman

 Co Executive Directors

 We welcome your comments/questions.
 To communicate with us directly, please email: eds@TEMPLE.EDU